Obama shares an (atypical) 'day in life' of Minnesota woman

 A year and a half into his second term, Obama’s job approval ratings have slid to 41 percent, Gallup said on Tuesday, with voters concerned about the economy and the way the White House has handled the insurgency in Iraq.

-“This is the president’s attempt to show the public and the media that hasn’t lost touch with those who believed in him, despite what polls may show,” said Peter LaMotte, a senior vice president at Levick, a crisis communications firm.
+“This is the president’s attempt to show the public and the media that he hasn’t lost touch with those who believed in him, despite what polls may show,” said Peter LaMotte, a senior vice president at Levick, a public relations firm.

-Obama has campaigned relentlessly this year for populist issues like raising the minimum wage, and has told Democrats they need to vote in November in tight congressional races.

-He will get a chance to make that point again at a Democratic Congressional Campaign Committee held at a private home on Thursday night.

 Politicians know there can be peril in being portrayed as out of touch with regular folks.

-Republicans have recently sought to capitalize on an off-tone remark by Hillary Clinton, likely to be a Democratic presidential candidate in 2016, who described her family as “dead broke” after leaving the White House in 2000.
+Republicans have sought to capitalize on an off-tone remark by Hillary Clinton, likely to be a Democratic presidential candidate in 2016, who this month described her family as “dead broke” after leaving the White House in 2000.
 [ID:nL2N0P51R9]

 Republicans dismissed Obama’s “day in the life” trips as a public relations campaign.